Lanthanide compounds: Tetrahalides

 Of the lanthanide tetrahalides, only the fluorides of cerium, praseodymium and terbium are well characterised.

 Neodymium(IV) fluoride and dysprosium(IV) fluoride are also known under matrix conditions.

 Trihalides

-All of the lanthanides form trihalides with fluorine, chlorine, bromine and iodine.
-They are all high melting and predominantly ionic in nature.
-The fluorides are only slightly soluble in water and are not sensitive to air, and this contrasts with the other halides which are air sensitive, readily soluble in water and react at high temperature to form oxohalides.
+All lanthanides form trihalides: trifluorides, chlorides, tribromides, and triiodide.
+They are all dense, high melting solids.
+The bonding is described as highly ionic.
+The fluorides are only slightly soluble in water but the others are readily soluble in water.
+The chlorides, bromides, and iodides are susceptible to hydrolysis, giving lanthanide oxyhalides.

-The trihalides were important as pure metal can be prepared from them.
-In the gas phase the trihalides are planar or approximately planar, the lighter lanthanides have a lower % of dimers, the heavier lanthanides a higher proportion.
-The dimers have a similar structure to Al_{2}Cl_{6}.

 Dihalides

 Some of the dihalides are conducting while the rest are insulators.
 The conducting forms can be considered as Ln^{III} electride compounds where the electron is delocalised into a conduction band, Ln^{3+} (X^{−})_{2}(e^{−}).
 All of the diiodides have relatively short metal-metal separations.
 The CuTi_{2} structure of the lanthanum, cerium and praseodymium diiodides along with HP-NdI_{2} contain 4^{4} nets of metal and iodine atoms with short metal-metal bonds (393-386 La-Pr). these compounds should be considered to be two-dimensional metals (two-dimensional in the same way that graphite is).
 The salt-like dihalides include those of Eu, Dy, Tm, and Yb.
 The formation of a relatively stable +2 oxidation state for Eu and Yb is usually explained by the stability (exchange energy) of half filled (f^{7}) and fully filled f^{14}.
 GdI_{2} possesses the layered MoS_{2} structure, is ferromagnetic and exhibits colossal magnetoresistance.